jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/skills.rst

 Melee
 -----

 Melee has high accuracy and damage, but no aiming skill like dual or guide causing them wasting a lot of exp by destroying the body first, robbing you the chance of supply truck exp farming.
 Besides, you need some combinations of smoke bomb + First + some luck on Stun/Double to avoid being seriously wounded by counterattacks in late game.
 And that missiles hurt.
-Throw some chaff on them when closing to enemy.
+Throw some chaff on them when closing to enemy encirclement.

 Melee weapons are single hit and benefit less compared to multiple hit Short or Long weapons.
 Due to how hard Melee gets in late game, it would be best to farm Melee exp in early game. just remember don't pick up Melee skills unless the skill slot allows one after Short/Long.